 The calculator code for PIC12F675 was compiled in MPLAB v8.85 with HI-TECH C v9.83 compiler and simulation was made in Proteus v7.10.
 To download code and Proteus simulation click here.

 For more detail: PIC12F675 based simple calculator ( Code + Proteus simulation )

 JLCPCB – Prototype 10 PCBs for $2 + 2 days Lead Time

 China’s Largest PCB Prototype Enterprise, 300,000+ Customers & 10,000+ Online Orders Per Day

 Current Project / Post can also be found using:

-- calculator circuit diagram
+- calculator circuit

-- diagram of a proteus
+- schematic diagram for proteus